en

 This is the knife often recommended as a second purchase, after you've already purchased a chef's knife or santoku.
 It's perfect for those who like to cook without breaking the bank, or for kitchens where every inch counts.
 Thanks to its versatility, it's also ideal as a primary knife on the go, whether for a cabin, a van, or a culinary workshop.

 It's also a great choice for those who prefer shorter blades but don't want to limit themselves to ultra-precise movements.
-It excels at anything that requires a little precision with a minimum of range: fruit cutting, light boning, package opening, or quick portioning.
+It excels at anything that requires a little precision with a minimum of range: fruit cutting, light boning, package opening, or quick portioning—tasks often shared between a utility knife and a traditional petty knife.

 How to maintain your utility knife?